 I have quite a selection: citruses, of course, and lavenders, but also woodsy oils such as sandalwood and cedar, grounding blends, florals, and resins.
 A pulse-oximeter is used, a simple gadget clamped on the right forefinger which tells us their pulse and oxygen levels.
 What we’re looking for is an aroma that reduces their pulse, and also which they find pleasing.

-One of the impacts of trauma is that my clients often, initially, have a hard time tuning into their bodies.
+One of the impacts of stress is that my clients often, initially, have a hard time tuning into their bodies.
 They’re trained to believe lavender should soothe, and they’ve been using lavender.
-When we put the pulse oximeter on, however, there’s not much improvement in their heart rate (pulse), and perhaps even an increase.
+When we put the pulse oximeter on, however, there’s not much improvement in lowering their heart rate (pulse), and perhaps even an increase.

 Here’s a video I created a while back that details this: